Legal Advice for Compensation Insurance Claims & TPD Payouts

 Queensland WorkCover reimburses medical treatment costs, such as ambulance and hospital fees, rehabilitation services, home assistance, and travel costs.
 WorkCover will cover expenses deemed reasonable.
 Certain medical fees require a referral, while others do not.

-3. Permanent Impairment Payment
+3. Permanent Impairment Lump Sum Payouts

 4. Claim Injury Damages